Customizing Modules

 Forking

-Whenever possible, we strongly recommend that you use code directly from the gruntwork-io GitHub org and avoid forking due to the increased overhead of managing the fork.
-If your company completely bans all outside sources, then follow the instructions below.
+GitHub organization whenever possible to avoid the increased overhead of managing a fork.
+If your organization bans all external sources, follow the instructions below.

 Forking the code